deanwampler/ai-toolkits-experiments/README.md

 # README for `ai-toolkits-experiments`

-My experiments with different Gen AI tool kits, especially for local execution on systems like Apple Silicon, but also application patterns like RAG and agents.
-There isn't much rhyme or reason to this repo otherwise... :grin:
+My experiments with different Gen AI tool kits.
+Initially, I focused on evaluating opens for local inference on personal computers, mostly Apple Silicon Macs.
+However, I have also looked at application patterns like RAG, agents, and [Model Context Protocol](model-context-protocol) (MCP), as well as tool kits like [llm](llm) and [Llama Stack](llama-stack).
+So, this is a grab bag of stuff...

-This repo uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) of other repos, such as the toolkits themselves for _some_ of the exercises.
-Hence, to get those submdules, you can pass `--recurse-submodules` when you clone this repo or initialize them separately.
+For many of the sections, I use [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) of other tool repos.
+To get those submdules when you clone the repo, pass `--recurse-submodules` to `git clone`, or initialize them separately.

 All at once: